Islamic Science and Technology Museum

 Philosophers such as Al-Farabi, Avicenna, Averroes, Al-Ghazali, Ibn Khaldun and Rumi came in sight in the rising years of Islam, leading huge progress in the fields of physics, chemistry, astronomy, navigation and architecture.
 Museum of The History of Science and Technology in Islam is a display of works that Islam brought to humanity.

-Museum of The History of Science and Technology in Islam Entrance Fee
+Museum of The History of Science & Technology in Islam Entrance Fee

 Islamic Science and Technology Musuem in Istanbul

-Museum of The History of Science and Technology in Islam Opening Hours
+Museum of The History of Science & Technology in Islam Opening Hours

 Where is the Museum and How can I get there?